trapexit/mergerfs/mkdocs/docs/faq/recommendations_and_warnings.md

   should stick with RAID.
 However, it is fine to put a filesystem which is on a RAID setup in mergerfs.

-**However, if using [passthrough](../config/passthrough.md) the above situations are less likely to be a concern.
+**However, if using [passthrough](../config/passthrough.md) the performance related issues above are less likely to be a concern.
 Best to do testing for your specific use case.**

 ## It's mentioned that there are some security issues with mhddfs.
 What are they?
 How does mergerfs address them?